shah-in-boots/abcd/readme.md

 The data is rescued from the EMR through a CDW pull from the UIC CCTS.
 This process is somewhat "limited" in that it always results in a pull of data that is a whole system refresh.
 E.g. the file sizes can be upwards of 10 Gb each.
 These are zipped files.
 They are likely too large to host on a local computer.
 Additionally, each file is formatted and de-identified using a REDCap key that can be found on the main REDCap site (as well as their encounter ID, date/time, etc).

-The data is stored in..
+The data is stored in...

 ~/project/cbcd/data/raw/*